-Fiscal sponsorship allows projects to receive tax-deductible donations and grants as an affiliate to a nonprofit organization.
-Independent Arts & Media is committed to the editorial and creative autonomy of sponsored projects.
+Fiscal sponsorship allows projects to receive tax-deductible donations and grants as an affiliate to a 501(c)(3) nonprofit organization.
+Independent Arts & Media is committed to the editorial and creative autonomy of its sponsored projects.

 IAM FISCALLY SPONSORED AFFILIATES

 14 Black Poppies produces intercultural community, arts, and wellness workshops and cultural events that renew neighborhoods, generations, and spirits.

 Americana Orchestra is a chamber music ensemble performing music inspired by the American experience.
 Each year, the ensemble commissions original scores by emerging voices - works inspired by field research, community interviews, and American history.
 These original scores are performed in concerts alongside existing work in the repertory, creating a sonic tapestry of American.
 The quartet was founded by Karl Cronin (composer), Natalie Carducci (violin), Cassie Bequary (violin), Clio Tilton (viola), and Gretchen Claassen (cello), and features a rolling cast of guest performers.